mrGhamari/mrGhamari/README.md

 ### Hi there 👋

 im Mohammaderza,I work in the field of Frontend Web Developer.
 I've Got two year of experience in develop web application.
-🌱 I’m currently learning react
+- 🌱 I’m currently learning react
-💬 Ask me about JavaScript/TypeScript
+- 💬 Ask me about JavaScript/TypeScript
+- ⚡ Fun fact: Frontend Developers are the artist 😎
 <!--
 **mrGhamari/mrGhamari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.